 Bindweed family, Convolvulaceae (9).

-The predominant life forms of invading plants in the Southeast are listed here with number of species following in parentheses; Forbs/Herbs (118), Grasses (61), Shrubs (39), Vines (30), Aquatic Plants (26) and Trees (19) (Miller et al., 2006).
+The predominant life forms of invading plants in the southeastern USA are listed here with number of species following in parentheses; Forbs/Herbs (118), Grasses (61), Shrubs (39), Vines (30), Aquatic Plants (26) and Trees (19) (Miller et al., 2006).
 Connecting acreage affected with plant form may also help set control priorities.
 Unfortunately, at this time much work is left to be done in analyzing how many acres are truly affected by this diverse array of species.
 Some estimates have been made for individual species.
-For instance, Kudzu (Pueraria montana) and Japanese honeysuckle (Lonicera japonica) alone cover millions of acres (Westbrooks, 1998).
+For instance, Kudzu (Pueraria montana) and Japanese honeysuckle (Lonicera japonica) alone are often thought to cover millions of acres (Westbrooks, 1998).
 Total coverage by exotic invasives in the U.S. in 1998 already amounted to well over 100 million acres and was estimated to be growing at a rate of 8-20% annually (U.S. Dept of Interior, 1998).
 The use of Geographic Information Systems (GIS) and satellite imagery may help characterize the nature of coverage by various exotic invasive plants.
 Some exotic invasives have been studied rather in depth like Japanese Knotweed (Child, 1999; Child & Wade, 2000; Lecerf, 2007).
 Many others are in need of further study.
 One study clearly shows that plants like Privet (Ligustrum sp.) at 3.2 million acres and Multiflora Rose (Rosa multiflora) at almost a million acres are much bigger problems in regards to total acreage covered compared to the current assessment of Kudzu at 227,000 acres (Finch, 2015).

 Scope of Exotic Invasive Plants

-About 8,000 species or 3% of all known plants are considered to be invasive.
-Of these about 200-250 spp. or < .1% of the total known species are recognized as major problems in world agriculture, with about 80 taxa representing the primary and most troublesome species (Westbrooks, 1998).
+About 8,000 species or just over 2% of all known plants are considered to be invasive.
+Of these about 200-250 spp. or approx .07% of the total known species are recognized as major problems in world agriculture, with about 80 taxa representing the primary and most troublesome species (Westbrooks, 1998).
 At least 4,500 species of foreign plants and animals have been introduced that have free-living populations in the U.S. since the time of European colonization.
 Of that total at least 675 cause some form of economic damage (Westbrooks, 1998).
-Almost 3,500 species of plants are recognized as weeds in the U.S (Weed Science Society of America, 2007).
+Almost 3,500 species of plants are recognized as weeds in the U.S. (Weed Science Society of America, 2007).
 Typically about 65% of weeds come from exotic locales.

 A lot of work has been done from researchers in different ecotypes about the nature of plant invasions.
 In New England some region specific literature has been generated (Huebner, Olson, & Smith, 2005; Royer & Dickinson, 1999).
 Connecticut has a nice array of specific resources for the state (Bugbee & Balfour, 2010; Capers, 2005; Connecticut Invasive Plant Council, 2004).
 Nearby Massachusetts has developed a resource as well (Weatherbee & Somers, 1998).
 Same for Maine (Maine Volunteer Lake Monitoring Program, 2007).